 I’m sure I’m using the right database credentials

-If you’re completely sure you are using the right database password, database hostname, database name and database username, but you are still unable to connect to your database, you can get help by opening a new forum discussion.
-When doing so, please don’t forget to include the full error message returned by the database connection code.
+If you’re absolutely sure you are using the right database password, database hostname, database name and database username, but you are still unable to connect to your database, you can get help by opening a new forum discussion.
+When doing so, please don’t forget to include the full error message returned by the database connection code!